Hearty Smoky Vegan White Bean Stew with potatoes and poblano peppers! Plant-based, packed with flavor, high protein! and low-fat!

-Holy moly is this a delicious recipe.
+Holy moly is this a delicious vegan soup recipe.
 I love spice, I love potatoes (you know this by now) and I love a smoky flavor in soups/stews.
 I also love easy, simple ingredient recipes.
 This one is basically just adding ingredients to a pot and roasting 2 veggies.
-The only “hard” part is soaking the beans overnight.
-I mean really though, how hard is it to add some beans to a pot of water?

 The base is made from white beans and yukon gold potatoes for lots of thick, creaminess and flavor that naturally comes from the gold potatoes.
 They are simply flavored with some onion, a good dose of garlic and some smoked paprika.
 To further the flavor and smoky element, some roasted and broiled potatoes and poblano peppers are added on top of of the stew.
 I then threw on some red pepper flakes for an extra dose of heat and smokiness….to say this was delicious would be an understatement!